GitKraken Desktop Documentation

 Paste token into GitKraken and connect

-Generating an SSH Key for GitHub Enterprise Server
+How to generate or upload an SSH key for GitHub Enterprise Server

 Note: GitKraken uses the SSH key set in Preferences > SSH unless you configure a GitHub-specific key or enable your system’s SSH Agent.